Citizen Complaint Information & Internal Affairs Reporting

-What is the function of the Office of Professional Standards (Internal Affairs)?
+What is the function of the Internal Affairs Bureau?

-The Office of Professional Standards is responsible for receiving, processing, and supervising internal affairs investigations that involve allegations of criminal conduct and acts of misconduct made against members of our agency.
-The Office of Professional Standards ensures that allegations made against members of the Lakewood Township Police Department are thoroughly and objectively investigated to their logical conclusion.
-The Office of Professional Standards maintains a comprehensive index of all complaints received which is submitted to the Ocean County Prosecutors Office on a regular and annual basis.
+The Internal Affairs Bureau is responsible for receiving, processing, and supervising internal affairs investigations that involve allegations of criminal conduct and acts of misconduct made against members of our agency.
+The Internal Affairs Bureau ensures that allegations made against members of the Lakewood Township Police Department are thoroughly and objectively investigated to their logical conclusion.
+The Internal Affairs Bureau maintains a comprehensive index of all complaints received which is submitted to the Ocean County Prosecutors Office on a regular and annual basis.

-The Office of Professional Standards has the responsibility to investigate all allegations of misconduct by members of the department, and to review and adjudicate all minor complaints which are handled by supervisors.
-In addition, the Office of Professional Standards will review all firearms discharges by Lakewood Township Police personnel that are not related to training, all use of force incidents, all vehicle pursuits undertaken by our personnel and all collisions involving police department owned vehicles.
+The Internal Affairs Bureau has the responsibility to investigate all allegations of misconduct by members of the department, and to review and adjudicate all minor complaints which are handled by supervisors.
+In addition, the Internal Affairs Bureau will review all firearms discharges by Lakewood Township Police personnel that are not related to training, all use of force incidents, all vehicle pursuits undertaken by our personnel and all collisions involving police department owned vehicles.

 How do I file a complaint against an Officer or Employee of the Police Department?

 Complaints will be accepted in person, by telephone, by letter or email.
 It is preferred that the complaint be made in person by the individual who is directly involved in the allegation against the Lakewood Township Police Department employee, so we can ascertain as much information as possible to effectively investigate the complaint.
-During regular business hours an OPS Investigator will normally take the initial report, however in their absence any Police Officer can accept your complaint.
-They will forward it to the Office of Professional Standards for further investigation.
+During regular business hours an IAB Investigator will normally take the initial report, however in their absence any Police Officer can accept your complaint.
+They will forward it to the Internal Affairs Bureau for further investigation.